 Convertible and Non-Convertible Debentures

 Convertible debenture holders have the option of converting their holdings into equity shares.
 The rate of conversion and the period after which the conversion will take effect are declared in the terms and conditions of the agreement of debentures at the time of issue.
 On the contrary, non-convertible debentures are simple debentures with no such option of conversion into equity.
-Their state will always remain of debt and will not become equity at any point in time.
+Their state will always remain of debt and will not become equity at any time.

 It is essential to prepare an agreement that clearly expresses all the terms and conditions.

 Fully and Partly Convertible Debentures

 Convertible Debentures are further classified into two – Fully and Partly Convertible.
-Fully convertible debentures are completely converted into equity whereas the partly convertible debentures have two parts.
+Fully convertible debentures are completely converted into equity, whereas partly convertible debentures have two parts.
 The convertible part is converted into equity as per the agreed rate of exchange based on an agreement.
-The non-convertible part becomes as good as redeemable debenture whose repayment takes place after the expiry of the agreed period.
+The non-convertible part becomes as good as a redeemable debenture, whose repayment takes place after the expiry of the agreed period.

 Secured (Mortgage) and Unsecured (Naked) Debentures

 First Mortgaged and Second Mortgaged Debentures

-Secured / Mortgaged debentures are further classified into two types – first and second mortgaged debentures.
-There is no restriction on issuing different types of debentures provided there is clarity on claims of those debenture holders on the assets of the company at the time of liquidation.
-First mortgaged debentures have the first charge over the assets of the company whereas the second mortgage has the secondary charge which means the realization of the assets will first fulfill the obligation of first mortgage debentures and then will do for second ones.
+Secured / Mortgaged debentures are further classified into the first and second mortgaged debentures.
+There is no restriction on issuing different types of debentures, provided there is clarity on claims of those debenture holders on the company’s assets at the time of liquidation.
+First mortgaged debentures have the first charge over the company’s assets.
+In contrast, the second mortgage has the secondary charge, which means the realization of the assets will first fulfill the obligation of the first mortgage debentures and then will do for the second one.

 Transferability / Registration